nextstrain/nextclade/docs/user/nextclade-cli/reference.md

 * `--penalty-mismatch <PENALTY_MISMATCH>` — Penalty for aligned nucleotides or amino acids that differ in state during alignment.
 Note that this is redundantly parameterized with `--score-match`
 * `--score-match <SCORE_MATCH>` — Score for matching states in nucleotide or amino acid alignments
 * `--max-band-area <MAX_BAND_AREA>` — Maximum area of the band in the alignment matrix.
 Alignments with large bands are slow to compute and require substantial memory.
 Alignment of sequences requiring bands with area larger than this value, will not be attempted and a warning will be emitted
-* `--max-indel <MAX_INDEL>` — Maximum length of insertions or deletions allowed to proceed with alignment.
-Alignments with long indels are slow to compute and require substantial memory in the current implementation.
-Alignment of sequences with indels longer that this value, will not be attempted and a warning will be emitted
-* `--seed-length <SEED_LENGTH>` — k-mer length to determine approximate alignments between query and reference and determine the bandwidth of the banded alignment
-* `--mismatches-allowed <MISMATCHES_ALLOWED>` — Maximum number of mismatching nucleotides allowed for a seed to be considered a match
-* `--min-seeds <MIN_SEEDS>` — Minimum number of seeds to search for during nucleotide alignment.
-Relevant for short sequences.
-In long sequences, the number of seeds is determined by `--seed-spacing`
-* `--min-match-rate <MIN_MATCH_RATE>` — Minimum seed mathing rate (a ratio of seed matches to total number of attempted seeds)
-* `--seed-spacing <SEED_SPACING>` — Spacing between seeds during nucleotide alignment
 * `--retry-reverse-complement <RETRY_REVERSE_COMPLEMENT>` — Retry seed matching step with a reverse complement if the first attempt failed

   Possible values: `true`, `false`